 Use only surge protectors or power strips that have an internal circuit breaker.
 These units should trip the breaker if the power strip is overloaded or shorted.

 If at power strip is hot to the touch, remove and replace the unit.

 Surge protectors, power strips or extension cords are NOT a substitute for permanent wiring!
 Also, do not plug these devices into an existing surge protector, power strip or extension cord!

 Candles are a large cause of home fires.
 Never let them burn unattended.
 Candles can easily ignite combustible items that are too close to them.

 The American Red Cross has statistics about candle fires and safety advice here.

-> Sump pumps remove accumulated water from a sump pit.
+Sump pumps remove accumulated water from a sump pit.
 They are usually installed in basements where a majority of flooding can occur.
-They are also used to decrease dampness by lowering the water table under a foundation, sending water away from a house to any place where it is no longer problematic.
+They are also used to decrease dampness by lowering the water table under a foundation.

-> Sump pumps should be examined each year, but pumps running frequently due to a higher water table, poor water drainage, or harsher weather conditions should be examined more frequently.
-Sump pumps, being highly mechanical, will fail eventually, which could lead to a flooded basement requiring costly repairs.
+Sump pumps should be examined at least once a year.
+They are highly mechanical and will fail eventually, which could lead to a flooded basement requiring costly repairs.